christensenep/express-persona-observer/README.md

 ## Documentation

-`express-persona-observer` provides both the server and client-side code to integrate Persona into your express application.
-It provides several useful route middleware methods, request methods, and application locals to take the pain out of writing Persona-based applications.
+`express-persona-observer` provides both the server and client-side code to integrate Persona into your express application, with sensible defaults so it works right out of the box.
+Additionally, it provides several useful route middleware methods, request methods, and application locals to take the pain out of writing Persona-based applications.

+### Route middleware

+* `ensureLoggedIn([path])` - errors or redirects if a user is not logged in
+  * `path` is an optional string specifying a redirect path; if omitted `next()` will be called with an error unless a default redirect path has been specified as an option to `express()`
+* `ensureLoggedOut([path])` - errors or redirects if a user is logged in
+  * `path` is an optional string specifying a redirect path; if omitted `next()` will be called with an error unless a default redirect path has been specified as an option to `express()`

+### Request helpers

+* `fromLoggedInUser` - returns true if the request session includes a user

+### Templating locals

+* `loggedInUser` - logged in user email, or null
+* `loginScriptUrl` - path to `login.js`

-### API
+### Configuration

 * `express(app, options)`
-  * `express` is an instance of the express server that you want to add routes to.
+  * `app` is an instance of the express server that you want to add routes to.
   * `options` is an object.
 It has one required parameter, `audience`.

 ### Required options